portrino/px_hybrid_auth/Documentation/ForUsers/Index.rst

 Tab "Redirects"
 ^^^^^^^^^^^^^^^

-In the second tab "Redirects" you can choose where to redirect after a successful or after a failed Login.
+In the second tab "Redirects" you can choose where to redirect after a successful or failed login.

 .. figure:: ../Images/UserManual/FlexformRedirects.png
     :width: 500px